sfidanza/worldcup/README.md

 - the list of matches, locations, date/hours (France time)
 - the groups schedule and results
-- a final board to follow the round of 16 to the final
+- a finals board to follow the round of 16 to the final
+- admin endpoints to update scores with an engine to compute teams progress
+- and more.. (see [notes.html](./client/src/templates/notes.html) for more)

 Technically: